Planning Harmony Day

 How schools can be involved

 - Visit the Australian Government Harmony Day site for a collection of lesson ideas, lesson plans and student activities organised by level of schooling and subject area, and aligned to the Australian Curriculum.
-There are also interactive whiteboard activities designed to help teach about valuing cultural diversity.

 - Respond to poetry or write a spoken word poem that reflects Australia’s cultural diversity and submit to SBS Face up to Racism.